This post has been updated on July 8, 2020.

 Mentoring is a big thing in today’s business world but very few people know where and how it all started.
 Mentor is actually a Greek mythical character.
 He was a loyal friend and adviser to Odysseus, king of Ithaca.
 Mentor helped raise Odysseus’ son, Telemachus, while Odysseus was away fighting the Trojan War.
-Mentor became Telemachus’ teacher, coach, counselor and protector, building a relationship based on affection and trust.
-Mentor was almost like a second dad to Telemachus and later on proved that at times, Athena, the goddess of wisdom herself took the form of this trusted advisor in order to lead the young leader on the right path.
+Mentor became Telemachus’ teacher, coach, counselor, and protector, building a relationship based on affection and trust.
+Mentor was almost like a second father to Telemachus and later on proved that at times, Athena, the goddess of wisdom herself, took the form of this trusted advisor in order to lead the young leader on the right path.

 A real-life modern-day mentor is, as the good old Merriam Webster dictionary puts it, “a trusted counselor or guide”.
-Such a person could do wonders for one’s professional development and as such many organizations have started to recognize this and have established programs to aid younger employees get in touch and receive guidance from more experienced peers.
+Such a person could do wonders for one’s professional development and as such many organizations have started to recognize this and have established programs to aid younger employees to get in touch and receive guidance from more experienced peers.

 Mentoring is not coaching

 It is important not to confuse mentoring with coaching.
 These two terms are often considered synonyms and though they do hold some similarity – both are practices that target personal or professional development – they ultimately are different, separate things.

 Mentoring requires a long term relationship where the primary goal is to support the growth of the mentee.
-The mentor is supposed to advice, teach and support without asking for specific behavioral changes or prescribing a set course of action.
+The mentor is supposed to advise, teach, and support without asking for specific behavioral changes or prescribing a set course of action.
 If I may use another “oddysseic” comparison, from the timeless (and endless) Star Wars franchise, a mentor is more like Yoda and less like Padmé.

 Coaching, on the other hand, is usually a short-term affair, focused either on building or eliminating specific behaviors.
 A coach gives advice and feedback and knows precisely when his work is done.